-For the resilience of transportation networks, Ip et al. \cite{ip2011resilience} have proposed a network resilience metric expressed as the weighted sum of node resilience, which for each node is evaluated by the weighted average number of reliable passageways to other nodes in the network.
-With this resilience metric, transportation networks are optimized with a structure optimization model.
-For information CI networks, resilience is also defined accordingly but it also includes concepts developed earlier from survivability \cite{sterbenz2013evaluation,frank1974survivability}.
-Sterbenz et al. \cite{sterbenz2013evaluation} have defined resilience at any given layer as a (negative) change in service corresponding to a (negative) change in the operating conditions.
-Network operational space is divided into normal operation, partially degraded, and severely degraded regions, while the service space is divided into acceptable, impaired, and unacceptable regions.
-Then, the resilience is represented for a particular scenario at a particular layer boundary as the area under the resilience trajectory, as shown in Fig. \ref{figure5}.
-Fang et al. \cite{fang2016resilience} have proposed two metrics of optimal repair time and resilience reduction metric, to evaluate the component importance.
-These two metrics can determine the repairing priority of failed component to gain higher resilience, and the potential losses if the component repair is delayed.
+For analysis of the resilience of transportation networks, Ip et al. \cite{ip2011resilience} proposed a network resilience metric expressed as the weighted sum of node resilience.
+The resilience of each node is evaluated based on the weighted average number of reliable passageways to other nodes in the network.
+Using this resilience metric, transportation networks are optimized with a structure optimization model.
+For information CI networks, resilience is defined similarly, but it also includes concepts developed earlier based on survivability \cite{sterbenz2013evaluation}.
+Sterbenz et al. \cite{sterbenz2013evaluation} defined resilience at any given layer as a (negative) change in service corresponding to a (negative) change in the operating conditions.
+Network operational space is divided into regular operation, partially degraded, and severely degraded regions, while the service space is divided into acceptable, impaired, and unacceptable regions.
+The resilience of a particular scenario at a particular layer boundary is then represented as the area under the resilience trajectory, as shown in Fig. \ref{figure5}.
+Fang et al. \cite{fang2016resilience} proposed two metrics of optimal repair time and resilience reduction and used them to evaluate the importance of individual components.
+These two metrics can determine the repair priority of failed components and thereby make it possible to achieve higher resilience and minimize potential losses if component repair is delayed.

-{\bf Spatio-temporal network models for evaluation.} Until now, most of the resilience metrics are dimensionless, describing the system performance variation during the perturbations.
-However, critical infrastructures are typically spatial-temporal systems, failure of which spans along the space and time.
-This spatial-temporal failure behavior and corresponding system response requires more sophisticated framework to evaluate and analyze the system resilience.
-In \cite{zhang2019scale}, Zhang et al. proposed a spatio-temporal definition to reflect the resilience feature of CI systems, as shown in Fig. \ref{figure6}, which is defined as
+{\bf Spatiotemporal network models for evaluation.} Most of the resilience metrics that have been used to date to describe the variation in a system's performance during perturbations are dimensionless.
+However, critical infrastructures are typically spatiotemporal systems, and as such their failure occurs in both space and time.
+This spatiotemporal failure behavior and corresponding system response make it necessary to use a more sophisticated framework to evaluate and analyze a CI system's resilience.
+In \cite{zhang2019scale}, Zhang et al. proposed a spatiotemporal definition that reflects the resilience feature of CI systems, as shown in Fig. \ref{figure6}.
+The definition is expressed as